Osmitrol Side Effects

 Generic Name: mannitol

-Note: This page contains side effects data for the generic drug mannitol.
-It is possible that some of the dosage forms included below may not apply to the brand name Osmitrol.
+Note: This document contains side effect information about mannitol.
+Some of the dosage forms listed on this page may not apply to the brand name Osmitrol.

 For the Consumer

 Applies to mannitol: inhalation capsule

 Mannitol acts as a bronchoconstrictor and may cause severe bronchospasm.
 Mannitol bronchial challenge testing is for diagnostic purposes only and should be conducted only by trained professionals under a physician familiar with the test and management of acute bronchospasm (ie, testing area equipped with appropriate medications and equipment).
 Immediately administer a short-acting inhaled beta-agonist in the event of severe bronchospasm.
 Do not perform bronchial challenge testing with mannitol in a patient with asthma or very low baseline pulmonary function tests (eg, FEV1 less than 1 to 1.5 L or less than 70% of the predicted values).

 Along with its needed effects, mannitol (the active ingredient contained in Osmitrol) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.